Vincent Ekow Assafuah: Career

 Assafuah contested and won the National Service Personnel Association (NASPA) National president whilst doing his National Service after his unsuccessful attempt in USAG presidential election, he served in that role for one year.
 He was a special assistant to the Second lady Samira Bawumia from 2015 to 2017.
 In 2017, he was the acting Deputy Communication Director of the New Patriotic Party (NPP).
 After the New Patriotic Party came in power in January 2017, He was subsequently appointed as the head of public relations at the Ministry of Education in 2018.
 He is also a part-time lecturer at the Dominion University College.

 Politics

-In June 2020, he stood for the New Patriotic Party seat for the Old Tafo Constituency after the incumbent Anthony Akoto Osei declared his intention not to contest the 2020 election.
+In June 2020, Assafuah stood for the New Patriotic Party seat for the Old Tafo Constituency after the incumbent Anthony Akoto Osei declared his intention not to contest the 2020 election.
 With a total votes of 299, Assafuah won the primaries against the 5 other contenders.
 His closest contender Dr. Louisa Serwaa Carole got 133 whilst the others which included Prince Odeneho Oppong got 90, Archibald Acquah had no votes, Emmanuel Obeng and Lord Inusah Lansah had 44 votes and 27 votes respectively.